 The r/Sikh forum on Reddit with almost 12,000 members is downright militant in its obsession with the use of Sikhi and has threatened to ban me even when I've accidentally used the term "Sikhism" as part of a link I've posted, such as my "Sikhism Timeline," which has been live since around 1999.
 I am unwilling to rename the link to use Sikhi (instead of Sikhism), because that would break any existing references to the link.
 And yet, I would like to be able to post the link on various Sikh forums to support discussion or invite comment.
 But I've had no such luck on r/Sikh.

 Closing Remarks.
-Whereas Guru Nanak was all about bringing an end to ritualism, it seems in some ways the Sikhs have come full circle an established a new set of rituals of their own.
+Whereas Guru Nanak was all about bringing an end to ritualism, it seems in some ways the Sikhs have come full circle and established a new set of rituals of their own.
 The gatra (strap used to hold the kirpan) has replaced the janeu (the sacred thread worn by Hindu Brahmans).
-This invention of new rituals by the Singh Sabha was aimed at reasserting 'social control' (Jakobsh, p.
+The Guru Granth has become the new idol, that Sikhs dress in lavish clothing, bow to, treat as royalty (e.g. "manji" or cot/throne and "chauri" or fly-whisk), put to bed, pray to (e.g. "ardas" or supplication), use for naming children, cremate, and have others read (e.g. "akhand path", or continuous reading) rather than read themselves.
+Granthis have become the new priests, laying down rigid rules about who can get married and how ceremonies should be carried out.
+This invention of new rituals, further institutionalized by the Singh Sabha, was aimed at reasserting 'social control' (Jakobsh, p.
 109).
-This imposition of artificial homogeneity by the Tat Khalsa was tantamount to what I have termed the 'Talibanization' of Sikhism.
+The imposition of artificial homogeneity by the Tat Khalsa was tantamount to what I have termed the 'Talibanization' of Sikhism.
 Although Guru Gobind Singh may be "most revered" (Malcolm, p.
 196) of all the gurus and gave the Sikhs their outward identity that likely has sustained them for 550 years, the Sikhs also became intolerant and vindictive ("It is right to slay a Muslim", Malcolm, p.
 187), gave up on Nanak's message of reconciliation, and started defining themselves in opposition to the other (e.g. heretical and schismatic sects).